mtgjson/mtgjson-website/docs/downloads/all-files/index.md

 >
 > File containing all sets using the [Set](/data-models/set/) Data Model which includes all printings and variations of the [Card (Set)](/data-models/card-set/) Data Model, organized by a Set's [code](/data-models/set/#code) property.
 >
-> SQL/SQLite downloads courtesy of [mtgsqlive](https://github.com/mtgjson/mtgsqlive).
+> SQL, SQLite, and PSQL downloads courtesy of [mtgsqlive](https://github.com/mtgjson/mtgsqlive).
 >
 > <DownloadNativeSelect fileName='AllPrintings'/>